 The Radiologist report is usually faxed to your referring physician within 24 hours.
 Participating physicians also have access to your results via our password protected web access.

-Patients can pick up their medical records or CD’s from our office.
-Advance notice is required to reduce any delay when you arrive.
+Patients can pick up their medical records or CD’s from our office with photo ID.